Dithietane

 A dithietane is a saturated heterocyclic compound that contain two divalent sulfur atoms and two sp^{3}-hybridized carbon atoms.
 Two isomers are possible for this class of organosulfur compounds:

 1,2-Dithietanes

 1,2-dithietanes, 4-membered rings where the two sulfur atoms are adjacent, are very rare.
-The first stable 1,2-dithietane to be reported was the dithiatopazine, formed by intramolecular photodimerization of a dithiocarbonyl compound.
+The first stable 1,2-dithietane to be reported was the dithiatopazine, formed by intramolecular photodimerization of a bis(thionolactone):